monty124/dockerovpn/README.md

 Problems?

 lsmod issues? try

 sudo modprobe ip_tables

 sudo echo 'ip_tables' >> /etc/modules

 and

 sudo modprobe ip6table_filter

 or as root

-no traffic in the qbitorrent container? change the settings to bind to the tun device (ipv4)
+no traffic in the qbitorrent container?

+change the settings to bind to the tun device (all ipv4)